lurajon/oauth-test/README.md

 oauth-test
 ==========

-An application to test the client oath
+An application to test the client oauth